What Is the 15 Day Rule?

 Just because you've been arrested doesn't mean that you will automatically

 lose your license.
-DWI arrests involve two cases: a criminal case and
+DWI arrests involve two cases: a

 If you fail to schedule a hearing within 15 days, your license will be